sebapersson/PEtab.jl/docs/src/tutorial.md

 ```@example 1
 using ModelingToolkit
-using ModelingToolkit: D_nounits as D
+using ModelingToolkit: t_nounits as t, D_nounits as D
 @mtkmodel SYS begin
     @parameters begin
         S0